Jim Eidson: Professional career

 In 1977, he suffered a jammed neck during a training camp blocking drill against defensive end Ed "Too Tall" Jones and experienced temporary paralysis.
 In the preseason, he also had a knee injury against the Houston Oilers that placed him on the injured reserve list.
-In 1978, he suffered a second sprained neck injury in preseason and was diagnosed with a spinal cord condition, which forced him into early retirement.
+In 1978, he suffered a second sprained neck injury in preseason and was diagnosed with a spinal cord condition (spinal stenosis), which forced him into early retirement.

 Personal life

 Eidson married Jana Beth Scoggins in 1979 and they have three children: Taylor, Grant, and Savannah.
-Eidson went on to earn his MBA from Southern Methodist University's Cox School of Business and was elected to Beta Gamma Sigma honor society.
+Eidson went on to earn his MBA from Southern Methodist University's Cox School of Business and was elected to Beta Gamma Sigma academic honor society.
 He became the president of Precedent Equities LLC, a real estate company in Dallas, Texas.